softcite/software-mentions/README.md

 >  ./gradlew eval_software [-PgH=/path/grobid/home]
 ```

-The grobid home can be optionally specified.
+The grobid home can be optionally specified with parameter `-PgH`.
 By default it will take `../grobid-home`

 ### Training and evaluating with automatic corpus split